 Yes.
 For our general accommodation (in the School Area and at the Marina) and in our Cloak Room in front of Folkets Hus, there are several metal lockers available.
 If you want to make use of one of them, please bring a padlock and feel free to lock up and store your belongings there.
 If you need to buy a padlock, please visit the Lindy Hop Shop.
 Please always consider sharing a locker with some other people because there are not enough lockers for each and everyone at the camp.

 Where do I pick up information in general at the camp?

 The official side of the camp has a handful of different channels to pass on general information:

-1) our Daily Meeting – held every day except Fridays at 21.00 in Folkets Hus Ballroom.
+1) Our Daily Meeting – held every evening except Fridays at 21.00 in Folkets Hus Ballroom.

-2) our two Information Boards (holding the same information), located outside of the Reception, outside the Ice Cream Parlor and in the entrance of Folketshus.
+2) Our three Information Boards (with the same information), located outside of the Reception, outside the Ice Cream Parlor and in the entrance of Folketshus.

 Where do I go if I have suggestions, problems, complaints or general feedback around the event?

-All these kind of matters are taken care of by the Reception, either through the mail box right outside their entrance door, or through direct contact with personnel.
+These matters are taken care of by the Reception, either through the mailbox right outside their entrance door, or through direct contact with personnel.
 For more information about our safety policy please look here.

 Who do I speak to if I have ideas for the Daily Meetings or the Library Talks?

 Both of these evening programmes are presented by the camp’s Event department and are partly planned in advance, partly improvised.
 If you have ideas for either of these programmes, please visit our Third Floor Office inside the Folkets Hus building.